What does it mean to be regenerative and why is this word popping up in everything from travel to lifestyles to farming?

 - Create higher yields to grow more food on smaller areas

 Which leads us to farm stays on regenerative farms.
 There are educational and developmental benefits of taking your child (or inner child!) to stay on a farm.
 What can you expect to see on regenerative farms?

 - Trees, cover crops, and biodiverse landscapes

 - Animals grazing in pastures rather than confined in one area

 - Innovative ways to work WITH nature rather than against it (actually closer to the farming methods of the native Americans and early settlers…we just think of it now as innovative because it was lost generations ago)

 Because regenerative farms adapt to the natural systems of their location, each is special and unique, and there are many from which to choose!
 Experience the wide variety of ways these farmers work with nature to create abundant, nutrient-dense and world-saving foods.
 Ask questions.
 Learn about the natural world of which you are a part.
 Relax and eat well, knowing someone is paying attention.

-One of our Farm Stay USA members, Lauren Lovejoy of The Blue Horn Farm in Virginia, is so passionate about supporting grassroots farmers practicing regenerative agriculture, she started the website Regenerative Farmers of America.
+Lauren Lovejoy of The Blue Horn Farm in Virginia, is so passionate about supporting grassroots farmers practicing regenerative agriculture, she started the website Regenerative Farmers of America.
 The site features a searchable map of regenerative farms all over the U.S., making it easy to support them at home and even on vacation.

 In the end, spread the word.
 Regenerative farming is back!